 Clearly, that’s not a “ready to buy” crowd.
 It’s a “think, plan, draft” crowd.

-The actual buying moment?
+And think about the actual moment of purchase.
 Until now, it’s always happened elsewhere, because ChatGPT didn’t have a checkout button.
 Now it does.

 Shopping isn’t just about utility.
 It’s visual.
 It’s emotional.
 It’s comparative.
-We buy when pictures persuade us, when reviews reduce the risk, when browsing sparks the unexpected.
+Look at your own perspective when you're the consumer.
+People (including you) tend to buy when pictures persuade us, when reviews reduce the risk, and when browsing sparks the unexpected.

-A single-item, text-only checkout flow misses all of that.
+A single-item, text-driven checkout flow removes many of those reassurance layers.

 All worked technically.
 All failed behaviorally.